KamilMilewski/km-forum/README.md

   * I want to destroy EVERY category.
   * I want to edit EVERY user account.
   * I want to destroy EVERY user account.

+* As an anonymous I'm being redirected to login page (FRIENDLY FORWARDING) when
+  * I try to access user edit page.
+  * I try to access category edit page.
+  * I try to access topic edit page.
+  * I try to access post edit page.
+  * I try to access users index page.
+  * I try to access admin control panel.

+* As an anonymous I'm being redirected to main page (ACCESS CONTROL) when
+  * I try to issue UPDATE or DELETE request to User resource.
+  * I try to issue POST, UPDATE or DELETE request to Category resource.
+  * I try to issue POST, UPDATE or DELETE request to Topic resource.
+  * I try to issue POST, UPDATE or DELETE request to Post resource.

+* As a logged in user I'm being redirected to main page (ACCESS CONTROL) when i try to perform action that require higher permissions than I have - including GET requests.

 ## Data models